 - Diplomacy: China is a permanent member of the UN Security Council (UNSC), and its political influence will increase over time as its economic and military power grows.
 Saudi leaders express appreciation for China's growth model, non-intervention policy, and opposition to interference in Saudi Arabia's internal affairs.
 The country has supported China's positions on Xinjiang and Hong Kong.19 - Economics: China is the world's second largest economy and could surpass the United States by the end of the 2030s.
 Saudi Arabia's Public Investment Fund (PIF) has applied for a license that would enable it to make major investments in Chinese companies.
 This is a new direction for PIF as it has so far focused on US and European overseas holdings.
 As a Qualified Foreign Institutional Investor (QFII) license-holder, PIF will be able to trade renminbi-denominated stocks directly, instead of through third parties.20 In the energy sector, China is the world's largest energy consumer and top largest oil importer.
-According to projections by the International Energy Agency (IEA), China will remain Saudi Arabia's top crude market for the foreseeable future.21 Although Saudi leaders have pledged to diversify, to develop new sources of non-oil in-

-Saudi leaders do not believe China can provide a credible alternative to the US security umbrella come, the Saudi economy will depend on energy exports for many years to come.22 New opportunities are emerging from the Saudi Green Initiative program, which promises to facilitate some USD 190 billion-worth of green investment by 2030.23 As China is the world's leading manufacturer, user, and exporter of green technologies, Saudi projects can bolster China's domination of the green energy supply chain.24
+According to projections by the International Energy Agency (IEA), China will remain Saudi Arabia's top crude market for the foreseeable future.21 Although Saudi leaders have pledged to diversify, to develop new sources of non-oil income, the Saudi economy will depend on energy exports for many years to come.22 New opportunities are emerging from the Saudi Green Initiative program, which promises to facilitate some USD 190 billion-worth of green investment by 2030.23 As China is the world's leading manufacturer, user, and exporter of green technologies, Saudi projects can bolster China's domination of the green energy supply chain.24